 The more similar your title looks to the user’s question, the more likely Google will bring back your page as a top search result.

-But what if instead sending you on an SUV page, you land on a page whose headline says, “Certified Pre-Owned”?
+But what if instead of sending them onto an SUV page, they land on a page with a headline saying, “Certified Pre-Owned”?

-Right away, you would wonder if you're on the right page.
+Right away, they would wonder if they’re on the right page.

 The more people share your page, the more likely it is to show up in searches.

-Remember when I said people are 71 percent more likely to convert based on social media referrals?
+We’ve already mentioned the importance of social share buttons for landing page optimization.
+Testimonials are another way of boosting referral-based conversions.
+Remember how people are 71 percent more likely to convert based on social media referrals?
 Every real positive review on your page raises that percentage.